undergrad-partner-school

 Being a member of a student organization will make you connect better with your fellow students and enjoy your college years more.

-There are 500 student organizations and groups with open membership at this school.
-Sororities and fraternities are included in that number.
-The percentage of male students who are members of organizations is 27 and female students 43.
-Those who have a talent for music can join the Vanderbilt University band or chorus.
-For students with a talent for acting, there is a drama club.
+If you are interested in music, you can join the Vanderbilt University band or chorus.
+For individuals with a penchant for acting, there is a drama club offering an opportunity to get involved.
 Interested in media and communication?
 Vanderbilt University publishes its own newspaper and has its own radio station.

 FAQ